 A FibroScan is a risk fee, painless and non invasive method used to instantly evaluate changes in the liver.
 The scan can monitor the progression, stagnation or regression of an individual’s liver disease whilst now measuring ‘Steatosis,’ known as fat in the liver.
 It can give an accurate quantitative measure of the success of treatments or lifestyle modification.
 It has no restriction on the frequency of use and it’s completed within just ten minutes.

-We sat down with Dr Patrick Kennedy Gastroenterlogist and Hepatologist Consultant and leading expert in liver disease at The GI Unit to learn more about the key benefits of FibroScan.
+We sat down with Professor Patrick Kennedy Gastroenterlogist and Hepatologist Consultant and leading expert in liver disease at The GI Clinic to learn more about the key benefits of FibroScan.
 Revealing how this simple test will not just be able to highlight and detect signs of liver disease, but also measure fat content in the liver, before conditions worsen.

 A FibroScan is recommended for any patient with abnormal liver function tests or where there is a suspicion of liver disease.
 A good clinical history is often enough to identify risk factors for liver disease.
 For example, in patients who drink to excess and have normal liver function tests, there may be liver damage which is not reflected in the standard blood tests.
 It is well recognised that these blood tests can be normal in chronic liver disease or cirrhosis.
 Having fat present in the liver is caused by factors such as diabetes, obesity, or hepatitis treatments.